SIGCSE 2023 Affiliated Event

 March 15, 2023 - Toronto, Ont.

 Metro Toronto Convention Centre South building.
-Room to be determined.
+Room 718B.

 This event is an affiliated event of the SIGCSE Technical Symposium.
 See SIGCSE 2023 for general information about the location.